serenity-is/docs/tutorials/movies/customizing_quick_search.md

 Local text keys for rows are generated from "Db." + ModuleName + "." + RowClassName + "." + FieldName.

-Their values are generated from [DisplayName] attributes on your fields by default but might be something else if they are translated.
+Their values are generated from [DisplayName] attributes on your fields by default but might be something else in another culture if they are translated.